aerogear/trira/README.md

 * All checklists are included in JIRA description field
 * Labels on cards in Trello are used to label issues in JIRA
 * It is current not possible to sync data from JIRA to Trello
-* Tool ignores existing issue, hence every run creates new issues - instead of updating them
+* Tool ignores existing issues, hence every run creates new issues - instead of updating them
-* Tool creates issues where provided jira user acts are reporter
+* Tool creates issues where provided jira user acts as reporter
-* Story points are represented in Trello card name - in the beginning as number in parentheses, such as (3)
+* Story points are represented in Trello card name - in the beginning as a number in parentheses, such as (3)